-11 no preparation warm up activities to keep your students occupied while you do some last minute photocopying, grab a much needed coffee, etc. (For more stimulating warm up ideas check out Penny Urs’ Five Minute Activities.)
+11 no preparation warm up activities to keep your students occupied while you do some last minute photocopying, grab a much needed coffee, etc. (For more stimulating warm up ideas we recommend the books Five Minute Activities and 700 Classroom Activities)

 Due to popular demand here are 11 more no-prep warmers and fillers.